Rukaiyazzaman1234/jmeter-/README.md

 **About booking project:**

 120,000 users over a 12-hour period log in, create a booking, and search for the booking.That load test run individually 5min, 10min, 20min in Gaussian Random Timer.
-That actually done and no error was occurred.That ,eans load test is passed.
+That actually done and no error was occurred.That means load test is passed.